icblenke/sparrow/README.txt

   # The load Sparrow can cope with increases exponentially as you add to the cluster.
   # Sparrow also takes advantage of eventmachine, which uses a non-blocking io, offering great performance.
   #
+  # Sparrow is a in-memory queue but will persist the data to disk when receiving a term signal.
+  #
   # Sparrow comes with built in support for daemonization and clustering.
   # Also included are example libraries and clients.
 For example:
   #